 This green space is a short distance away from Shinjuku Gyoen and can easily be reached using public transportation.

 For me, Ikebukuro Station and its immediate vicinity have always been a kind of “mid-game” place in the Shin Megami Tensei games.

 A key story location in SMT III Nocturne, SMT IV, and SMT IV Apocalypse, the station, its layout, and even its two main exits were meticulously reproduced in the two 3DS episodes.
 When I visited in 2018, I was stunned to discover even the shopfronts in the 3DS titles were based on the banks and shops situated there.
-The only difference, naturally, was that there were no chests and gear to find.
+The only difference being there were no chests and gear to find.
 Otherwise, it was truly as if I was within the games.